The Van Alen

 Door entry system and vehicle gates

 Each apartment has a door entry phone.
-To speak to someone buzzing your apartment, pick up the handset and you will see the person on the screen.
+To speak to someone buzzing your apartment or mews house, pick up the handset and you will see the person on the screen.
 If you want to let the caller into the building, press the door open button.
 This will unlock the main door or side gate.
 Please only let people into The Van Alen who you know.
-Visitors will have to buzz your apartment again from the panel to the left of each of the three block entrance doors.
+Visitors will have to buzz your apartment again from the panel to the left of each of the three block entrances.

-The vehicle gates in Camelford Street can be opened from the door entry handset in each flat or mews house with 3 pushes of the button with one dot and the receiver can be on the hook.
-You need a zapper to open the vehicle gates from outside at all times.
-The vehicle gates open automatically to allow cars to exit between 6am and 6pm.
-At other times please use a zapper to exit.
+The vehicle gates in Camelford Street can be opened from the door entry handset in each flat or mews house with 3 pushes of the button with one dot.
+We suggest allowing a small gap between each pressing of the button and the receiver must be on the hook.

 After a recent serious blockage at the bottom of the middle block, resulting in sewage coming up into the shower and bath of a ground floor flat, please do not flush anything other than toilet paper and FLUSHABLE wipes.
 Face wipes are NOT flushable, as indicated on the packaging.
 Cotton buds are a definite NO as the stick is often plastic and jams the drains.